 Washington head coach Ron Rivera has recently been appointed to the NFL’s Competition Committee.
 This will be the first time since 2017 that the Competition Committee will have at least three head coaches.
 The Committee began their first meetings of the 2020 offseason this week.
 ESPN rules analyst and former referee John Parry first confirmed the news.

 Rivera was previously on the Coaches Subcommittee of the Competition Committee.
 There are now 9 members on the Committee, who are all chosen by commissioner Roger Goodell and headed by chairman Rich McKay, president of the Atlanta Falcons.

 Here are the other 7 members of the committee:

 - Mark Murphy, Packers president

-- Ozzie Newsome, Ravens general manager
+- Ozzie Newsome, Ravens executive vice president

 - Sean Payton, Saints head coach